Auburn’s Harrison Maurus finishes 4th in Olympic weightlifting final for best US result in 33 years

 The 21-year-old power lifter, competing in the 81 kilogram (178.6 pound) weight class, completed his first five lifts before falling short of a massive 205 kg (451.9 pound) clean-and-jerk attempt to earn his way onto the podium.
 With a combined score of 361 kg (795.9 pounds) between the snatch, where he lifted a career-best 161 kg (354.9 pounds), and the clean-and-jerk, where he tied a career-best with 200 kg (441), Maurus finished fourth of 10 lifters on the world’s biggest stage.

 “My coaches put exactly the weight I needed to fight for that medal,” Maurus said after the event.
 “I’m definitely not angry with fourth.
-My main goal was to represent the U.S. well and I believe I did that.”
+My main goal was to represent the U.S. well, and I believe I did that.”

 Maurus completed each of his three snatch lifts cleanly, at 153, 157 and 161 kg, to land in seventh place going into the clean-and-jerk.
 His final snatch lift was 3 kg more than his previous best of 158 kg and a significant improvement in a sport where winning scores are regularly separated by just 1 kg.